 Moderation of Public Content

-Monster Messenger has features that automatically takes care risky factors that in other apps require parental involvement.
+Monster Messenger has features that automatically take care of risky factors that in other apps require parental involvement.
 The most obvious of those features is automatic moderation of all publicly posted content.
 This means that your child is in less danger of seeing photos or words you wouldn’t want them to see.

 Approve New Contacts